 Calling Fantastic Negrito genre-busting may be a bit of an exaggeration, but like Gary Clark Jr and Rag’n’Bone Man he’s one of those artists who’s doing something new by melding elements of old-fashioned blues to beats and rap stylings.
-More accurately maybe, bearing in mind his overt interest in politics and social commentary, would be to say he’s following in the tradition of Gil Scott-Heron, who described himself as a “scientist who is concerned with the origin of the blues”.
+Or maybe it would be more accurate to say, bearing in mind his overt interest in politics and social commentary, that he’s following in the tradition of Gil Scott-Heron, who described himself as a “scientist who is concerned with the origin of the blues”.
 Either way, it’s got Negrito some attention, garnering a Best Contemporary Blues Album Grammy for his 2016 album Last Days Of Oakland.

 On new album Please Don’t Be Dead he sets out his stall with ‘Bad Guy Necessity’, utilising

 familiar ingredients to both Oakland and his earlier Fantastic Negrito Deluxe EP.
 He growls out a verse with its melodic roots in the cotton fields over a metronomic beat and throbbing bass, until it collides with a modern-day soul chorus and sprinklings of Prince-like falsetto, and restrained guitar work.

 |Fantastic Negrito - don't need this fascist groove thang|

 ‘A Cold November Street’ and ‘The Suit That Won’t Come Off’ have even more rootsy foundations.
 With understated organ accompaniment, the former develops a steady, ominous vibe from a low, work song foundation, with hints of the spooky old folk song ‘In The Pines’, which Negrito has covered previously, and adds a brief eruption of drums and guitar.
 The latter builds on a halting beat and a background field moan, and Negrito adds a pinging guitar break to its meditations on skin colour resulting in “standing on the outside”.